 Coach Griffith was born in Birmingham, AL to Howard and NaDel.
 He has one sister, Gretchyn, who is married to Jerry Judeh.
 He graduated from Mississippi State with a Bachelor of Science in Education and Coaching.

-Kevin Ledoux enters his first season with Miami Dade College.
+Kevin Ledoux enters his third season with Miami Dade College.
+An influential leader Coach Ledoux helped the Sharks make back to back FCSAA State Tournament appearances in his first two years.
 Ledoux played high school basketball at Nashua High School under George Noucas.
 As a sophomore, he led his team to a Class L State Championship.
 He was named team MVP his senior year.
 He went to prep school at Maine Central Institute (MCI).
 There he played with Sam Cassell, 3 time NBA Champion.
 At MCI, they were the regular season New England champions, posting a 20-1 record.